puneet672003/leetcode-animefy/README.md

 # Leetcode Animefy Bot

 ## Overview
-Leetcode Animefy Bot is a Discord bot built with FastAPI to manage and interact with Discord servers (guilds).
-It includes features to manage guilds, channels, and users, leveraging Discord's API.
+LeetCode Animefy Bot is a fun Discord bot built with FastAPI that brings daily LeetCode battles to your server.
+Set it up via a web dashboard, add users, and watch it post anime-style fight scenes and leaderboards based on who solved the most problems—delivered straight to your channel via webhook.

 ## Project Structure
 ```